iamdejan/portfolio-website/content/_index.md

   link = "https://medium.com/@giovanni.dejan"
 +++

-Hello, my name is Adrien Faure, I recently finished a PhD in computer science.
+Hello, my name is Giovanni Dejan.
+I am a software engineer, mainly in backend but currently learning infra as well.

-My PhD is about resources management for High Performance Computing platforms.
-Today, I am interested in distributed systems, such as cloud and edge systems.
+I was first taught of C++ language (as you can see in [my post](https://blog.devgenius.io/your-first-programming-language-76d5a3312eb0) where I shared my first experience in programming), but over the time, I learned Java, Python, and Golang.
+Currently, I'm learning Kubernetes and Terraform as well.